interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 This retry behavior ensures the client and server are eventually consistent and never perform any unsafe balance rollbacks that could result in lost funds or double payments.

-If the client receives no response, an HTTP 5xx error, or an HTTP 409 Conflict error, the client MUST retry the request with the same idempotency key.
-If the response is a client error, such as another HTTP 4xx error, the client MUST rollback the balance update and NOT perform any subsequent retries.
+If the client receives no response or an HTTP error, the client MUST retry the request with the same idempotency key.

 To prevent overwhelming the server, the client SHOULD exponentially backoff after each failed retry attempt and add random "jitter" to vary the retry interval.
 The maximum retry interval MUST be no greater than 1 hour.
 Clients also MUST retry indefinitely until they have received an acknowledgment from the server that the request was processed or failed.